haddocking/haddocking.github.io/education/molmod_online/docking.md

 </a>

 <a class="prompt prompt-info">
-  Visualize the homology model of mouse MDM2 in Pymol.
+  Visualize the homology model of mouse MDM2 in PyMOL.
 </a>